A fence casts geometric shadows on a wall under bright sunlight.

 "Is it anti-ableism or pro-ability?"

-A woman with shoulder-length brown hair smiles in front of a tree blurred in the background.
+A woman with shoulder-length brown hair smiles in front of a tree in the background.
 She wears a dark blue long-sleeved top, a pendant necklace, and hoop earrings.

 Dr. Victoria Fast, PhD (she/her)